OTI Festival 1983: Festival overview

 The festival was held on Saturday 29 October 1983, beginning at 19:00 EDT (23:00 UTC).
 It was directed by Joshua White, and presented by Rafael Pineda and Ana Carlota.
 The musical director was Héctor Garrido, who conducted the orchestra when required.
 The draw to determine the running order (R/O) was held at the SIN offices in New York City a few days before the festival.

 The opening act featured a recorded welcoming greeting from the President of the United States, Ronald Reagan, who spoke about the contributions of the Latino community in the US and how he greatly improved the celebration of Hispanic Heritage Week, in which he would later make it into what's now Hispanic Heritage Month, and a guest performance by Rubén Blades.
 After the awards ceremony and the reprise of the winning song, Plácido Domingo made a guest performance.

 After the performances of the competing songs, the countries that had finished in the top-5 were announced, without specifying their position.
 Six entries finished in the top-5, since there was a tie for fifth place.
 Only the ranking of the top three songs were revealed.
-The winner was the song "Estrela de papel" performed by Jessé representing Brazil; with "Olvidar, olvidar" by Taty Salas representing the Dominican Republic placing second; and "Tu pueblo, mi pueblo" by Jaime Mora representing Colombia placing third.
+The winner was the song "Estrela de papel", written by Jessé and Elifas Andreato, and performed by Jessé himself representing Brazil; with "Olvidar, olvidar", written by Cheo Zorrilla, and performed by Taty Salas representing the Dominican Republic, placing second; and "Tu pueblo y mi pueblo", written by Víctor Manuel García and Santander Díaz, and performed by Jaime Mora representing Colombia, placing third.
 Each of the performers of these entries received a trophy while their songwriters received a medallion.
 The first prize trophy was delivered by Guillermo Cañedo, president of OTI; the second prize trophy by Nicanor González, vice-president of OTI; and the third prize trophy by Rosita Perú, representative of SIN.